alttch/eva3/doc/integrations/rpi.rst

 Raspberry Pi GPIO can be used with ready-to-use `EVA ICS PHIs
 <https://www.eva-ics.com/phi>`_.
 All GPIO PHIs require *gpiozero* Python
-module, so instal it first:
+module, so instal it first.

+Put *gpiozero* to *EXTRA* var in /opt/eva/etc/venv, then run

 .. code:: shell

-   /opt/eva/python3/bin/pip3 install -U gpiozero
+   /opt/eva/install/build-venv

 There are 3 primary PHIs for GPIO bus: